 - Don’t waste time- If a chapter didn’t appear relevant, I didn’t read it.
 If a conference presentation wasn’t useful to my topic, I didn’t watch it.
 If a meeting wasn’t necessary, I cancelled it.

 For more tips on how to manage your time well I highly recommend the book the 4 hour work week– it really has been a game changer for me!

 Most of us need some form of motivation to be productive.

-I chose to undertake my PhD with a view that it would take me out of the further education sector where I currently worked and into higher education.
+I chose to undertake my PhD with a view that it would take me out of the further education sector where I worked at the time and into higher education.
 I was frustrated with the compulsory education sector and I didn’t feel it stretched me mentally.
 Having a PhD would enable me to apply for jobs in HE, which is where I wanted to work.
 In the first instance this was my motivation to work hard.

 After a year I secured employment at a University Lecturer.
 Whilst this was fantastic, it did take away my primary motivation for completing the PhD.

 This was, however, no problem.
 I was ready for the next stage in life: a baby.
 I calculated how long it would take me to complete the remainder of my research and to write it up.
 Once I thought that it was possible to complete in under 9 months, hubby and I made the decision to start trying for a family.
 We were really lucky to fall pregnant straight away and with many hours of hard work, dedication and nagging my supervisors to mark my work, I managed to complete my research five months later and to organise my viva for two weeks before baby’s arrival.
 It literally was the race against biology.

 As you can see, I had two very good reasons to open up my laptop and start writing each day.
 Had I not worked so quickly my life would likely look very different right now.
 Perhaps I’d still be writing in the day and drinking my wine in the evening instead of taking care of a toddler and a baby!

 Want to write your PhD faster?
 Find a reason to!